When did you join the RSNO?

 Where did you study?

-I studied at the Royal Conservatoire of Scotland in Glasgow.
+At the Royal Conservatoire of Scotland in Glasgow.

 What do you enjoy most about being in the RSNO?